batden/elucidate/README.md

 sudo apt install git
 ```

-Next, clone this repository:
+Next, clone the repository:

 ```bash
 git clone https://github.com/batden/elucidate.git .elucidate
 ```

-This creates a new hidden folder named **.elucidate** in your home directory.
+This creates a new hidden folder named .elucidate in your home directory.

 Copy the elucidate.sh file from the new .elucidate folder to your download folder.